Never Going Back Again

 "Never Going Back Again" is a song written by Lindsey Buckingham that was first released by the British-American rock band Fleetwood Mac on their eleventh studio album Rumours (1977).
-The song was also released as the B-side to the Top Ten single "Don't Stop" in the US and the "You Make Loving Fun" single in the UK.
+The song was also released as the B-side to the top-ten single "Don't Stop" in the US and the "You Make Loving Fun" single in the UK.
 It was also the B-side of "Dreams" in the Netherlands.
 "Never Going Back Again" has been covered by other artists, including Colin Reid and Matchbox Twenty.

-Fleetwood Mac version
+Background and composition

-Music historian George Case described "Never Going Back Again" as a "gorgeous" song with "bubbly SoCal philosophies about relationships."
-It is one of several songs on Rumours that Buckingham wrote in the wake of the breakup of his relationship with fellow Fleetwood Mac member Stevie Nicks.
+"Never Going Back Again" is one of several songs on Rumours that Buckingham wrote in the wake of the breakup of his relationship with fellow Fleetwood Mac member Stevie Nicks.
 Buckingham recalls it being one of the last songs written for the album, after he had started a rebound relationship with another woman.
 Buckingham regards it as a sweet and naive song and does not consider the lyrics to be very deep.
-He has described it as a "miniature perception of things."
 The song reflects a desire not to repeat previous mistakes.
-Buckingham accompanies himself on acoustic guitar played using a Travis picking technique.
-Buckingham drew further inspiration from session guitarist Ry Cooder.
-To capture the optimal sound, producer Ken Caillat asked Buckingham if they could restring his acoustic guitar every 20 minutes, which Buckingham agreed to.
-Even though Caillat pitied the guitar tech's job of restringing the acoustic guitar three times an hour for "the entire day", he approved of Buckingham's "magnificent" instrumental passages.

-"Never Going Back Again" is set in a 4/4 signature at a moderate tempo of 88 beats per minute, in the key of G flat major.
+"Never Going Back Again" is set in a 4/4 signature at a moderate tempo of 88 beats per minute, in the key of F sharp major.
 Buckingham's guitar is in drop D tuning with a capo on the fourth fret.
 Buckingham's voice spans from a C#3 to A#4.
-When overdubbing his vocals, Buckingham realized that he had played his acoustic guitar part in the wrong key, so he had to record the song from scratch the following day.